Explainer: Survey Editor

 Sensitive : when checked the question and the responses gathered will be marked as sensitive category data and handled accordingly.

 Ordinal/Ordered : when checked the order of the answer choices will be honoured in reporting, instead of being sorted by frequency.
 A common example of this would be for an age question.
+Any "other" answers will be displayed after the set choices in reports.

 Display reversed : when checked the choices will be displayed in reverse order to respondents.